Skip to main content

 According to the Responsive Counselor, “there are some who believe that a school counselor should constantly be the light of the building, full of positivity and kindness.
 There is a time and a place for this, but there is also a compelling need to (professionally, respectfully, and using all of our training) make sure our students are getting what they need.”

 School counselors aren’t just feel-good voices.
 They are advocates, working to ensure that all students’ needs are met.
-One article cites the American School Counselor Association’s call for school counselors to “speak up, reach out, and always use your data.”
 School counselors take data-driven approaches to help parents and faculty understand the needs of their students.

-Learn more about Southeastern Oklahoma State University’s online Master of Education in School Counseling program.
+Learn more about Southeastern Oklahoma State University’s online M.Ed. in School Counseling program.

 Related Articles